USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 -   `gc_matrix.nml: [default: none]`
     Gas-phase species namelist file.
 This file is used to configure the gas-phase species that will be output by BCON.
 -   `ae_matrix.nml: [default: none]`
     Aerosol-phase species namelist file.
-This file is used to configure the aerosol-phase species that will be output by BCON
+This file is used to configure the aerosol-phase species that will be output by BCON.
 -   `nr_matrix.nml: [default: none]`
     Nonreactive species namelist file.
-This file is used to configure the nonreactive species that will be output by BCON
+This file is used to configure the nonreactive species that will be output by BCON.
 -   `tr_matrix.nml: [default: none]`
     Tracer species namelist file.
-This file is used to configure the tracer species that will be output by BCON
+This file is used to configure the tracer species that will be output by BCON.
 -   `OUTDIR: [default: $CMAQ_HOME/data/bcon]`
     Output data directory.
 -   `BC:` Sets the input file type.
 The setting of this variable determines how the run script sets the input and output environment variables.